 A corporate bond is a form of debt security -- essentially an IOU -- issued by public and private companies to investors.
 The money raised may be used to pay for acquisitions, debt refinancing, capital improvements and more.
 Unlike stocks, bonds do not offer investors any stake in the company.
 Corporate bonds are essentially loans repaid at a set interest rate and on a set schedule.

-If you're looking for a way to improve on certificate of deposit returns without taking on significant risk, a laddered portfolio of high-quality corporate bonds may provide an advantage.
+If you want to improve on certificate of deposit returns without taking on significant risk, consider investing in a laddered portfolio of high-quality corporate bonds.

-Unlike bonds on the open market, which often have far higher purchase minimums and yields that fluctuate constantly, you don't have to make a quick decision about whether to buy.
+Unlike bonds on the open market, which often have far higher purchase minimums and yields that fluctuate constantly, you don't have to make a quick decision about whether to buy corporate bonds through InterNotes.

-"Prior to InterNotes, it was very difficult for individual investors to buy individual corporate bonds," says Tom Ricketts, CEO at Chicago-based Incapital, the co-agent for InterNotes.
+"Prior to InterNotes, it was very difficult for individual investors to buy individual corporate bonds," says Tom Ricketts, chairman of Chicago-based Incapital, the co-agent for InterNotes.

 "This simplifies and slows down the whole process for individual investors.
 They can understand what they're buying and have time to make an informed decision because the issuers accommodate the individual investor by holding the rate firm from Monday through the following Monday."

-Other companies offering securities through InterNotes include HSBC Finance Corp., Prudential and Dow.
+Other companies offering securities through InterNotes include Goldman Sachs, Ford Motor Credit Co. and Deutsche Bank.

-For example, if you buy a bond with a 5-percent yield and a year from now similar bonds are yielding 4 percent, the issuer may decide to call your bond so they can reissue it on the secondary market at 4 percent.
-Bonds are less likely to be called in a rising rate environment because the issuer would have to pay a higher yield.
+For example, if you buy a bond with a 5% yield and a year from now similar bonds are yielding 4%, the issuer may decide to call your bond so it can reissue the bond on the secondary market at 4%, reducing your earnings and requiring a new investment or laddering strategy.
+In a rising rate environment, bonds are less likely to be called because the issuer would have to pay a higher yield.

-Ricketts says about 50 percent of InterNotes bonds are callable.
+Ricketts says about 50% of InterNotes bonds are callable.